 Rapids are Divided into Classes

 Whitewater rivers and creeks are measured in difficulty and technicality to determine what level of experience is needed to paddle them.
-These are known as whitewater classes.
+These are known as whitewater classes of rapids.

 Whitewater classes are a range of classifications used by paddlers to choose and plan a route.
 While some areas, such as the Grand Canyon, may have their own special classifications to fit specific terrain, there are 6 general classes applied to most whitewater.